The Kenyon Review: Contests

-The Kenyon Review Short Fiction Prize, established in 2008, is awarded annually to a writer who has not previously published a work of fiction.
-Cara Blue Adams won the inaugural contest, judged by novelist Alice Hoffman, while Nick Ripatrazone and Megan Mayhew Bergman were named runners-up.
+The Fiction Contest established in 2008, is awarded annually to a writer who has not previously published a work of fiction.
+Cara Blue Adams won the inaugural contest, judged by novelist Alice Hoffman, while Nick Ripatrazone and Megan Mayhew Bergman were named runners-up., The Poetry Contest, Fiction Contest, and Nonfiction Contest are held annually, with submissions accepted electronically and judged by guest authors.
+Winning entries are published in The Kenyon Review, and winners receive a full scholarship to attend the Kenyon Review Writers Workshops.
+Past judges have included Diane Seuss, Roxane Gay, Leila Chatti, Kiese Laymon and Leslie Jamison.